enricosada/thor-2019-workshop/docs/consoleapp.md

 - VSCODE `> Go to Next Problem`

-Now, to debug

-- Set a breakpoint, in the column on the left of the line
-- Right click on the project in `F# PROJECT EXPLORER`
-- `Debug`

-Or you can create a `launch.json` with info about debug with:
+Now, to debug you can create a `launch.json` with info about debug with:

-- `> Debug: continue`
+- `> Debug: Start Debugging`
 - choose `.NET Core`
+- on the bottom right, click the button `Add Configuration...`
+- choose `.NET Core Launch (console)`
 - set `program` path to output assembly

 now `F5` and `> Debug: continue` will run as usual